Wondering how to write a positive review or testimonial for your awesome wedding photographer ; ) with a ton of sample

 What did you think of the finished photos?

 Be as personal as you can here.
-It’s a great opportunity to explain how the finished photos affected you or changed youl.
+It’s a great opportunity to explain how the finished photos affected you or changed you.
 Rather than just saying ‘the pics are lovely’ or ‘We love the photos’, how about something like,

 ‘The first time my now-husband and I saw the photos, we melted!
 We had a date night and snuggled up on the couch, and loaded the photos onto our big screen.
 My husband cried the first time he saw our first look photos, just like he did the first time he saw me in my wedding dress!’

 ‘I had no idea our small, low-key wedding could look so incredibly beautiful.
-The finished photos ooze class, sophistication and refinement.
+The finished photos ooze sophistication, refinement as well as fun!
 Not bad for a simple backyard wedding!
-Qiaohui had a way of elevating our little wedding and made it look a million bucks’.
+Pilar had a way of elevating our little wedding and made it look a million bucks’.

 ‘I’ll be honest, I’m very Type A and I had high expectations for our wedding photos.
 That was why we decided to hire the best photographer our budget allowed.
 However, the photos that Shantanu produced blew even my wildest expectations out of the water!
 I am in awe of how filled with love and light the photos are.
 The most candid, intimate moments, captured artfully’.

 OK, now we’ve broken it down, let’s start with writing our review.